-Belt Usage by Occupant Race/Ethnicity (Unweighted Calculations)
+Belt Use by Occupant Race/Ethnicity (Unweighted Calculations)

-Belt usage differs by occupant race/ethnicity.
-Results indicate Black occupants wore safety belts less often compared to other race/ethnicities.
-This has been the case historically and the gap has remained consistent.
+Belt usage differed by occupant race/ethnicity.
+The 2022 survey introduced Asian as a category, so those results only appear as a dot in the trend graph.
+Usage for unknown race is presented for 2022 as well, but their incidence is rather low (32 occupants).
+Results indicated Black occupants wore safety belts less often compared to other known race/ethnicities.
+This has been the case historically and the gap appears to be increasing.